MarcelRobeer/ContrastiveExplanation/README.md

 ### Choices for problem explanation
 ##### FactFoil
 Used for determining the current outcome (fact) and the outcome of interest (foil), based on a `foil_method` (e.g. second most probable class, random class, greater than the current outcome).
+Foils can also be manually selected by using the `foil=...` optional argument of the `ContrastiveExplanation.explain_instance_domain()` method.

 FactFoil | Description | foil_method
 ---------|-------------|---